SuperOfficeDocs/superoffice-docs/user-guide/en/diary/moving-follow-ups-from-activities-list-to-diary.md

 1. Select the required tab in the **Diary** screen (**Day**, **Week**, **Month** or **View**).
 2. Grab the follow-up in the activities list by clicking down on it with the mouse button.
 3. Drag the follow-up to the required time and/or day in the Diary and release the mouse button.
 The follow-up is entered in the Diary.
-It is removed from the activities list if the criteria for inclusion in the activities list are no longer fulfilled (see [Activities section tab][1]).
+It is removed from the [activities list][1] if the criteria for inclusion in the activities list are no longer fulfilled.

 > [!TIP]
 > Select the **Week** or **Month** view in the side panel, go to the required week or month in the Diary and then drag the follow-up from the Diary to the required day in the side panel.
 The diary automatically updates with the required week or month.